 I'm almost ready to release my third book, which is not something I would have ever imagined myself saying.
 It's called Managing the Depression Puzzle: Putting the Pieces Together, and it provides a comprehensive, holistic look at how to manage illnesses with a depressive component.
 Not surprisingly, I don't mean holistic in a woo-woo sense; … Continue reading I Have a New Book Coming Out!

 This is week #6 of the Working On Us mental health prompts over at Beckie's Mental Mess.
 Have a look at her post for the guidelines on how to participate.
-Prompt #1 Questions: There are so many varieties of depression out there, such as Bipolar Depression, and (SAD) Seasonal Affective Disorder.
-What type of … Continue reading Working On Us – week #6
+This week's topic is depression.
+Prompt #1 Questions: There are so many varieties of depression out there, such as Bipolar Depression, and (SAD) Seasonal Affective … Continue reading Working On Us – Week #6 – Depression